dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/path-markup-syntax.md

 <a name="abouthisdocument"></a>
 ## StreamGeometry and PathFigureCollection Mini-Languages
- [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] provides two classes that provide mini-languages for describing geometric paths: <xref:System.Windows.Media.StreamGeometry> and <xref:System.Windows.Media.PathFigureCollection>.
+ WPF provides two classes that provide mini-languages for describing geometric paths: <xref:System.Windows.Media.StreamGeometry> and <xref:System.Windows.Media.PathFigureCollection>.

 - You use the <xref:System.Windows.Media.StreamGeometry> mini-language when setting a property of type <xref:System.Windows.Media.Geometry>, such as the <xref:System.Windows.UIElement.Clip%2A> property of a <xref:System.Windows.UIElement> or the <xref:System.Windows.Shapes.Path.Data%2A> property of a <xref:System.Windows.Shapes.Path> element.
 The following example uses attribute syntax to create a <xref:System.Windows.Media.StreamGeometry>.